 Effective December 1, 2007, we entered into a ten-year agreement with Case Western Reserve University ("CASE") to assist in certain aspects of our research and development.
+Effective August 2, 2017, we entered into an Amended and Restated License Agreement to account for additional licensed product and extend the agreement for another ten years.
 The main focus of this research and development involves leveraging our exclusive rights to the Hamann-Todd Collection of the Cleveland National History Museum, the world's largest pediatric osteological collection, to assist in the design of implants which match pediatric bone curvature and structure.